AdamPaternostro/Azure-VM-Network-Bandwidth/README.md

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-VM-Network-Bandwidth/master/images/CloudShell.png)
 ```
 2. Type: wget https://raw.githubusercontent.com/AdamPaternostro/Azure-VM-Network-Bandwidth/master/createtest.sh
 3. Edit the file and change any parameters.
    If you want to test on your VNET and such, you really just need the last two commands that create the VMs.
-3. chmod +x createtest.sh
+3. type: chmod +x createtest.sh
-4. ./createtest.sh
+4. type: ./createtest.sh
 ```

 # Run the test